dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 And who knows?
 Maybe GPT-6.15 will fix all our issues.
 I won't hold my breath, but I'm definitely considering doing this 21-day experiment again at some point in the future.
 Not anytime soon, however.
 I've learned the hard way that there is such a thing as a prompting overdose, and as a way of recovery, I'll be returning to my regular programming of touching grass and saying GM a lot.
 And who knows, maybe I'll create some highlights along the way.

+---

-[fn-arnie]: If you haven't seen [Pumping Iron](https://youtu.be/-xZQ0YZ7ls4) yet, you should stop what you're doing and go watch it.
+[^fn-arnie]: If you haven't seen [Pumping Iron](https://youtu.be/-xZQ0YZ7ls4) yet, you should stop what you're doing and go watch it.
 Now.